hablapps/pairstrading/PostPairsTrading.md

 Additionally, one of the killer features of this platform is flexibility.
 We showed a bit of it while extending the architecture with our own components, but we could go further.
 For example, we could produce more accurate models by embracing the Kalman Filter to dynamically fit the coefficients of the linear regression.
 This would allow for real-time adjustments and provide a more accurate reflection of current market conditions.
 We could also delve deeper into the topic of window signals to provide a robust framework for effective trading strategies.
 Analyzing the complexity of integrating these changes, and more generally analyzing the evolvability of the system, is also left as future work.

 We hope you enjoyed reading this article!
-You can find the whole code associated with this article in [this repository](https://github.com/hablapps/pt).
-Please feel free to experiment with it and extend it in any way.
+Please feel free to experiment with the repo and extend it in any way.
 Feedback is more than welcome!

 ## Acknowledgements